Draxs/nksite/_posts/malta/2020-09-15-kempinski.md

 <img src="{{ '/images/malta/kempinski/kempinski.jpg' | prepend: SourceUrl }}" alt="kempinski.jpg">

 Safety and sunshine with style and luxury – those are my new requirements, so a visit to <a href="https://www.kempinski.com/en/gozo/hotel-san-lawrenz" target="_blank">The Kempinski Hotel in San Lawrenz</a> on the beautiful little island of Gozo was the perfect choice.
-A short journey from Malta by ferry, Gozo is a tinybut fabulous island with a gastronomic reputation and a significant place in history.
+A short journey from Malta by ferry, Gozo is a tiny but fabulous island with a gastronomic reputation and a significant place in history.

 <div class="row no-gutters">
     <div class="col-md-6 col-sm-12">